toufik7/WearingsShop/README.md

 # WearingsShop
-Wearing shop is a simple application that displays products with the filter option, 3 patterns are used for this, prototype pattern :
+WearingsShop is a simple application that displays products with the filter option, 3 patterns are used for this, prototype pattern :
 Adapter pattern :
   geting data from 2 different files with different structures :